 Defending champ UConn returns to NCAA title game, beating Alabama 86-72

-UConn kept its bid to repeat as national champion intact by surviving its first true test of the NCAA Tournament, getting 21 points from freshman Stephon Castle while clamping down defensively in the second half of an 86-72 win over Alabama in the Final Four on Saturday night.
+The UConn Huskies will return for their second consecutive national championship title after surviving their first true test of the NCAA Tournament, clamping down defensively in the second half of an 86-72 win over Alabama in the Final Four on Saturday night.
+Freshman Stephon Castle scored 21 points for the Huskies, the high of the night among his teammates that also tied his career record.

+UConn made its comeback after initially confronting a tough offensive streak by the Crimson Tide that lasted some 40 minutes.

+"We thought we could break them," UConn sophomore Alex Karaban, one of two returning starters from last year's title team, told CBS Sports.
+"We think we can do that with every team."

 The top-seeded Huskies (36-3) had put on a March Madness show before arriving in the desert, a stretch that included a 30-0 run in a decimation of Illinois in the Elite Eight.